atharvanmahajan/Solar-System-Dynamics/README.md

 Each model has various parameters which the user should tweak according to the requirement:

 All the models (except Kirkwood gaps) are implemented in [Python 3.7](https://www.python.org/downloads/release/python-377/).
 All constants and planetary information is fetched from Google.
-Visualization of the models through simple web app is implemented using [matplotlib]([https://matplotlib.org]) library.
+Visualization of the models is implemented using [matplotlib]([https://matplotlib.org]) library.

 This implementation was done as project work on the [Krittika Summer Progamme](https://krittikaiitb.github.io) as a summer project.